-- 7 Install the new lamp module, being sure to align the connectors properly. - 8 Push the module in until it is flush with the bottom case of the projector. - 9 Tighten the screws on the outside of the module. - 10 Replace the lamp door by inserting the hooks on the rear of the lamp door into the projector and pressing the lamp door into place.
-If the lamp door does not fit properly or bulges out, remove the door and re-seat the lamp module. - II Plug in the power cord to turn the projector back on. - 12 To reset the lamp hour counter in the Status window, press and hold the volume button, then press the menu button (while still holding down the volume button) for 5 seconds.
+- 7 Install the new lamp module, being sure to align the connectors properly. - 8 Push the module in until it is flush with the bottom case of the projector. - 9 Tighten the screws on the outside of the module. - 10 Replace the lamp door by inserting the hooks on the lamp door into the slots on the projector and pressing the lamp door into place.
+If the lamp door does not fit properly or bulges out, remove the door and re-seat the lamp module. - II Plug in the power cord and press the Power button to turn the projector back on. - 12 To reset the lamp hour counter in the Status window, press and hold the volume button, then press the menu button (while still holding down the volume button) for 5 seconds.
 Verify that the counter was reset by pressing the menu button and viewing the counter in the Status window.